 “This is the Hong Kong curse that expat housewives talk about in hushed voices: the man who takes to Hong Kong the wrong way.
 He moves from an egalitarian American society, where he’s supposed to take out the trash every day and help with the dinner dishes, to a place where women cater to his every desire—a secretary who anticipates his needs before he does, a servant in the house who brings him his espresso just the way he likes it and irons his boxers and his socks—and the local population is not as sassy with the comebacks as where he came from, so, of course, he then looks for that in every corner of his life.”

-The book centers around three main characters: Mercy, Margaret, and Hillary.
-All ex-pats in Hong Kong.
+The book centers around three main characters: Mercy, Margaret, and Hillary—all ex-pats in Hong Kong.

 25. The Borrowed